• Fleissen & Company Limited

 Count Down:

-This professional course covers hydrocarbon measurement, reconciliation, allocation, data management, inventory management, production planning, commercial analysis, and reporting.
-The course is designed to help the participants gain deeper insights into hydrocarbon accounting issues and possible approaches to tackling the issues.
-The course is well structured and covers all the domain input needed to operationalise effective hydrocarbon accounting for upstream, midstream, and downstream petroleum operations.
+This professional course covers hydrocarbon measurement, reconciliation, allocation, data management, inventory management, production planning, regulatory compliance, commercial analysis, reporting, and hydrocarbon loss control.
+It is designed to help participants gain deeper insights into hydrocarbon accounting issues and possible approaches to addressing them.
+The course is well-structured, incorporating essential inputs from various domains to effectively operationalize hydrocarbon accounting for upstream, midstream, and downstream petroleum operations.

-On completing the course, participants should be able to:
+On completing the course, the participant should be able to:

-• Analyse the effect of third-party injection on allocation results and make suggestions to relevant departments
+· Analyse the effect of third-party fluids properties on allocation results and make suggestions to relevant departments.

-• Analyse sources of uncertainty in production allocation and loss accounting, especially in commingled production involving the third party
+· Analyse sources of uncertainty in production allocation and loss accounting, especially in commingled production involving third-party

 Module